California Coverage Denial Lawsuits

 What Is a Coverage Denial?

-A coverage denial happens when your insurance company refuses to pay for a loss, damage, or liability you thought was covered by your policy.
-Denials can happen with many kinds of insurance:
+A coverage denial happens when an insurance company refuses to pay for a loss or expense you believe is covered under your policy.
+This can involve:

-Insurance companies in California often deny claims for reasons such as:
+California insurers may deny claims for reasons such as:

 California Laws Protecting Policyholders